How will I be advised for classes?

-You should notify your advisor and contact Devon Hodges in the Office of Admissions to let them know that you are interested in attending Georgia Southern after high school graduation.
+You should notify your advisor and complete the Continuing Student Form to let the Office of Admissions know that you are interested in attending Georgia Southern after high school graduation.
 They will work to update your record without an additional application.
 You will need to be accepted as a beginning freshman by submitting the following items:

 - Updated high school transcripts

 You are also able to apply for academic scholarships.
 To learn more, contact the Office of Admissions or visit the Scholarship tab.
 You may need to submit updated SAT or ACT scores to be considered.

 All students must follow the Georgia Southern First Year Live On Requirement.
 Please be sure you take care of this hold with University Housing by March of your senior year of high school.

 If I choose to come to Georgia Southern after high school graduation, do I need to attend another SOAR?

 Yes, you will be required to attend again.
 This is where you will receive your schedule and meet your new advisor.

 Dual enrollment students are not eligible to join fraternities or sororities because they have not graduated from high school.
 This is strictly enforced by Fraternity and Sorority Life.